-Registered Nurses account for the largest number of healthcare workers.
+Registered Nurses account for the largest number of healthcare workers, and medical professionals continue to be in demand.
 In addition to providing patient care, RN’s also provide emotional support for patients and their families, as well as health education.

 Registered nurses can also administer medicine, perform diagnostic tasks and teach patients how to manage illnesses and injuries.